gesturelabs/a3cp/README.md

 At its core is the **CARE Engine** (Context-Aware Response Engine), which fuses multimodal input (gesture, sound, context), infers communicative intent, and generates symbolic, spoken, or textual output.
 A3CP scaffolds user expression over time, adapting to both the communicator and their caregivers.

-> ⚠️ A3CP is released under a **Creative Commons BY-NC 4.0** license.
-Commercial use is not permitted.

 ## 2. System Goals